jnuolab/jnuolab/README.md

 ## 👨‍💻 About Me

-I'm a **Computer Science student** focused on learning software development by building real projects from scratch.
+I'm a **focused** on learning software development by building real projects from scratch.

 I'm interested in exploring different areas of technology, improving my programming skills and learning how software is designed and developed.